bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 This process suggests good communication from your team and the Platform Services Team particularly if you have questions prior your quota increase request, please reach out to them at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca) and enter  subject: Quota request with your inquiry.

 ## Steps to request quota increase
+As part of our ongoing efforts to optimize resource allocation across our OpenShift environments, we request teams seeking a quota increase to provide detailed justifications.
+This structured approach ensures that all requests are evaluated fairly and resources are used efficiently.
 ### Step 1: Access the Platform Product Registry
 Access the [Platform Product Registry](https://registry.developer.gov.bc.ca/) and use the dashboard of your chosen product to adjust the quota.